Cycymomo/rag-n-cool/README.md

   - Nothing to do if it's in Graphcool Cloud just `graphcool deploy` when you want to update your schemas / functions
   - See [Graphcool doc](https://github.com/prismagraphql/graphcool-framework#docker) if it's in a local Docker

+# Deploy
+`Now.sh` is used for easy deployment (each PR is deployed).
+If you want to deploy, just type :

+    ❯ now